Your Guide To Digital Promotion Types And Benefits (With Examples)

 Prize - the simplest to understand of the three elements, the prize is the reward offered for participating in the promotion.
 Prizes can be any number or format such as physical or digital items, gift cards, cash prizes, event tickets, vacation or travel, brand merchandise or products, etc.

-For example, a Sweepstakes would be just Chance + Prize…no Consideration since the winner is randomly drawn.
+For example, a Sweepstakes would be just Chance + Prize.
+There's no Consideration element since the winner is randomly drawn.

-A Photo Contest on the other hand would be Consideration + Prize…no Chance, since the winner is being judged & selected, not randomly drawn.
-(We’ll discuss the differences between promotion types more in detail next.)
+A Photo Contest on the other hand would be Consideration + Prize.
+No Chance element since the winner is being judged & selected, not randomly drawn.
+(We’ll discuss the differences between promotion types more in detail later on.)

 The important thing to remember is that your promotion should never have all 3 elements of Chance, Consideration, and Prize because then it's considered a lottery.
 You cannot decide to run a sweepstakes with a purchase requirement and then select the winner because they bought a specific item or because they’re a fan of a specific national sports team.